hyphal-domenico/ewallace.github.io/team/_posts/2022-06-03-domenico-modaffari.md

 Domenico Modaffari is a PhD student working on the role of local translation during hyphal growth in filamentous fungi.
 He is a joint student with [Ken Sawin](https://sawin.bio.ed.ac.uk) at the [Wellcome Centre for Cell Biology](https://www.wcb.ed.ac.uk) and is funded by the [Wellcome Integrative Cell Mechanisms programme](https://www.wcb.ed.ac.uk/iCMPhD).

-Domenico completed a BSc in Molecular Genetics at King's College London, and spent a year at the University of California, Berkeley during the course of the degree.
+Domenico completed a BSc in Molecular Genetics at King's College London, and spent a year at the University of California, Berkeley during the course of his degree.